Noteheads

 There are six methods to change "pitch".

-"Normal" and some notehead scheme (see Overview) relates vertical position to pitch:
+Tablature, percussion notation, and some notehead scheme (see Overview) use notehead shape to convey pitch information:

 • The brackets (parentheses, dead note or ghost note) item in Noteheads palette can be added to a note or accidental.